swisskyrepo/Nephelees/README.md

   <a href="https://colab.research.google.com/github/swisskyrepo/Nephelees/blob/main/google_colab_hashcat.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>
 </p>

+Most of the credits are due to @mxrch and @ShutdownRepo.
+This repository is mostly a rework of their scripts, head over to the [References](#references) for more informations.

 ## Quick Start

 0. Open the `ipynb` file by clicking on the button **Open in Colab**